prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 300 - Calculation of periods

-Any period of time prescribed by the Agreement, the Statute, these Rules or any ord er of the Court for the taking of any procedural step shall be laid down in terms of full days, weeks, months or years and shall be reckoned as follows:
+Any period of time prescribed by the Agreement, the Statute, these Rules or any order of the Court for the taking of any procedural step shall be laid down in terms of full days, weeks, months or years and shall be reckoned as follows:

    (a) computation shall start on the day following the day on which the relevant event occurred; in the case of service of a document, the relevant event shall be the receipt of that document in accordance with Part 5, Chapter 2;